crsullivan/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-to call upon (and thus pass down the prooerties of) the parent.
+to call upon (and thus pass down the prooerties of) the parent, to the childs attributes.

 ## Project Set up